 - Get Tested for Thyroid Disease

-Hypothyroidism (low thyroid hormone output) is the most common, yet under-diagnosed autoimmune disease in the world.
+Hypothyroidism (low thyroid hormone output) is one of the most common, yet under-diagnosed diseases in the world.
 One of the most unfortunate aspects of this is that standardized thyroid testing often misses this disease.
-The most accurate thyroid test and the only one I have trusted for years is the Complete Thyroid Panel + Thyroid Antibodies from Direct Labs.
+One of the most accurate profiles, and one I have trusted for years is the Complete Thyroid Panel + Thyroid Antibodies from Direct Labs.

-This test carefully measures your Free T3, Free T4, TSH and tests for any antibodies which may have developed as a result of an autoimmune response.
+This test carefully measures your Free and total T3, Free and total T4, TSH and also tests for any antibodies which may have developed as a result of an autoimmune response.
 This panel of tests will not only tell you whether you have hyperthyroidism or hypothyroidism, but Hashimoto’s thyroiditis as well.
-Just take the test order slip to any LabCorp location to get your blood drawn and LabCorp will send it away for you.
+Just take the test order slip to any Quest Laboratory location to get your blood drawn.

-You’ll get your results back in 5 business days.
+You’ll get your results back in about 5 business days.

 - Give Acupuncture a Try